A. Ali Heydari

 University of California, Merced

-I'm a mathematician and a computer science enthusiast.
+I am, by training, a mathematician and a computer scientist.
 I do random development projects (algorithms, websites, apps, etc.) when I need a break from math.
 I really enjoy solving puzzles and discovering new things, hence being a mathematician and a developer.
 Currently, I am an Applied Mathematics Ph.D. student and a graduate research assistant at UC Merced.
 I am very interested in machine learning (deep learning, multi-task learning and transfer learning in particular), Computer Vision, bioinformatics and mathematical algorithms for big data and artificial intelligence.